zilexa/Homeserver/docker/README.md

 Notice the script has placed 2 files in $HOME/docker: `docker-compose.yml` and (hidden) `.env`.
 Notice this folder and its contents are read-only, you need elevated root rights to edit the files.
 Modify docker-compose.yml to your needs and understand the (mostly unique for your setup) variables that are expected in your.env file.

 ##### 2a Things you need to take care of:
-- .env file: set the env variables in the .env file, generate the required secret tokens with the given command.
+1. .env file: set the env variables in the .env file, generate the required secret tokens with the given command.
-- docker-compose.yml: Change the subdomains (for example: `files.$DOMAIN`) to your liking.
+2. docker-compose.yml: Change the subdomains (for example: `files.$DOMAIN`) to your liking.
-- docker-compose.yml: Make sure the volume mappings are correct for those that link to the Users or TV folders.
+3. docker-compose.yml: Make sure the volume mappings are correct for those that link to the Users or TV folders.
-- if you remove certain applications, at the bottom also remove unneccary networks.
+4. if you remove certain applications, at the bottom also remove unneccary networks.
-- notice the commands at the top of the compose file, for your convenience.
+5. notice the commands at the top of the compose file, for your convenience.

 ##### 2b Check for typos or errors
 `cd docker` (when you open terminal, you should already be in $HOME).
-Check for errors: `docker-compose -f docker-compose.yml config` (-f is used to point to the location of your config file).
+Check for errors: `docker-compose -f docker-compose.yml config` (-f is used to point to the location of your config file). \

-Important notes:
+_Notes:_
 > 1. all app-specific requirements are taken care of.
 > 2. the .env file is complete and correct.
 > 3. the docker-compose.yml file is correct.